RevenueCat/revenuecat-docs/docs_source/🚀 Getting Started/displaying-products/paywalls.md

 To make this easier and ensure accuracy, we recommend using **Variables** for these values that are package-specific.

-For example, to show a CTA like “Try 7 Days Free & Subscribe”, you should instead use the **{{ sub_offer_duration }}** variable, and enter “Try {{ intro_duration }} Free & Subscribe” to ensure the string is accurate for any product you use, even if you make changes to the nature of the offer in the future.
+For example, to show a CTA like “Try 7 Days Free & Subscribe”, you should instead use the **{{ sub_offer_duration }}** variable, and enter “Try {{ sub_offer_duration }} Free & Subscribe” to ensure the string is accurate for any product you use, even if you make changes to the nature of the offer in the future.

 We support the following variables: